mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 - If you're anything less than an experienced python developer then **do** read the section on [extended dot notation](https://mikeadamss.github.io/datachef/dot-notation-explained.html), it will make everything else considerably easier to understand.

+- The sections on [extensibility](https://mikeadamss.github.io/datachef/extensibility.html) and [quirks](https://mikeadamss.github.io/datachef/quirks.html) are short pages of prose containing supplementary information.
+There are some useful insights into datachefs goals and approach here but you can come back to these as needed.

 - If you want to get a quick idea of what datachef does, look at the first few recipes in [basic examples](https://mikeadamss.github.io/datachef/examples/basic/basic.html) section before coming back here.